Use Active Listening

-It’s not because I listen and let the other person speak without interrupting that I agree with everything; I let the person I’m interacting with take responsibility for what they are saying.
+Just because I listen and let the other person speak without interrupting does not mean that I agree with everything.
+I let the person I’m interacting with take responsibility for what they are saying.

-I listen without rejecting, nor adding, nor modifying.
+I listen without rejecting, adding or modifying.
 I do not project myself into what is said.

-I pay attention to the congruence between the verbal and non-verbal, which tells me about the person I’m interacting with’s level of emotional response.
+I pay attention to the congruence between the verbal and non-verbal, which tells me about the level of emotional response of the person I’m working with.

 Asking questions allows you to understand the situation based on the actual facts, confirming or refuting your assumptions.